mne-tools/mne-hcp/doc/index.rst

 =======

 We provide Python tools for seamless integration of MEG data from the `Human Connectome Project  <http://www.humanconnectome.org>`_ into the Python ecosystem.
 In only a few lines of code, complex data retrieval requests can be readily executed on the resources from this neuroimaging reference dataset.
+Raw HCP data are translated into actionable MNE objects that we know and love.
+MNE-HCP abstracts away difficulties due to diverging coordinate systems, distributed information, and file format conventions.
 Providing a simple and consistent access to HCP MEG data will facilitate emergence of standardized data analysis practices.
 By building on the `MNE software package <http://martinos.org/mne/>`_ package, MNE-HCP naturally supplements a fast growing stack of Python data science toolkits.

 Fast interface to MEG data